 We know that learning important life skills from an early age, will stand us in good stead throughout our lives.
 When we surveyed over 1200 young people in 2019, over two thirds told us that they wanted to develop their money management skills.
 We want to support our educational establishments and youth providers to deliver these types of sessions and we are working, as a partnership, to develop a toolkit for young people.

-spreadsheet View support and advice services guide (30 KB) for a list of local and national organisations that can provide support.
+View support and advice services guide at the top of this page for a list of local and national organisations that can provide support.

 Act on Energy has money available to support people in certain circumstances with their energy costs.